sdankbar/jaqumal/README.md

 * Download Qt 5.11 or newer from https://www.qt.io/download and install the MinGW 64 bit version.
 Also install MinGW 64 compiler as well.
 * Add the path to the Qt binaries and libaries, such as qmake and Qt's dlls, to the Path variable
 * Add the path to the MinGW64 bit binaries, such as g++, to the Path variable.
+* Set the JAVA_HOME environment variable to the path to the Java JDK.

 Change directories to the root of the Jaqumal git repository and run the following commands.